Writer Profile

 Masanori Kishikawa, "Edo no Sairei" (Festivals of Edo), Kadokawa Sensho, 2020

-Ibid., Haruhiko Asakura (Editor/Annotator), "Toto Saijiki 1" (Records of the Year in the Eastern Capital, Vol. 1), Heibonsha Toyo Bunko, 1970
+Ibid., Haruhiko Asakura (Editor), "Toto Saijiki 1" (Record of Annual Events in the Eastern Capital, Vol. 1), Heibonsha Toyo Bunko, 1970

 Masaya Takiguchi, "Edo no Sairei to Jisha Bunka" (Edo Festivals and Temple/Shrine Culture), Doseisha, 2018

-Toshio Fukuhara, "Edo Saiseiki no Kanda Matsuri Emaki" (Kanda Festival Picture Scroll in the Golden Age of Edo), Watanabe Shuppan, 2012
+Toshio Fukuhara, "Edo Saiseiki no Kanda Matsuri Emaki" (Kanda Festival Picture Scroll of the Edo Peak), Watanabe Shuppan, 2012

-Ibid., "Edo no Sairei Yatai to Dashi Emaki" (Picture Scroll of Edo Festival Stalls and Floats), Watanabe Shuppan, 2015
+Ibid., "Edo no Sairei Yatai to Dashi Emaki" (Edo Festival Stalls and Float Picture Scrolls), Watanabe Shuppan, 2015

 *Affiliations and titles are those at the time of publication.